Expert lung cancer care in San Antonio

 Lung cancer treatment

-A lung cancer navigator is a healthcare professional dedicated to working with a multidisciplinary team involved in the patient's cancer care.
+A lung cancer nurse navigator is a healthcare professional with specialized education in oncology who is dedicated to working with a multidisciplinary team involved in the patient's cancer care.
 The navigator helps support the patient and the family through the many challenges of lung cancer, serving as a personal guide along the road to recovery.

 Smoking cessation services